+You will be surprised just how your fitness improves throughout the tour!
 A positive mental attitude is most important.
 If you focus on the scenery, the company and the moment, not on the kilometres, then you find yourself reaching your destination with little problem.
 If you have done some training prior to the walk you will enjoy it all the more.

-The best way to prepare physically for the trip is to walk, walk and walk some more - preferably in sand and over a variety of terrain.
+The best way to prepare physically for the trip is to walk, walk and walk some more - preferably on rocky and uneven surfaces and lots of stair walking.
 Try to walk frequently.
 Even walking around your suburb will get you walk-fit.
-By the start of the tour you should be able to comfortably walk 15km, and try and do a few 20km walks on rough tracks.
+By the start of our tour you should be able to comfortably walk 12km, and try and do a few 20km walks on rough tracks, as well as be fairly comfortable with steep up and downhill sections.

 We know that this type of preparation is difficult to fit into a busy schedule.
 If you don't have the time to do long walks, we recommend doing regular stair walking sessions.
 Walking small distances frequently helps a lot as well.
 For instance, walking 3 - 5km four times a week, and 8km once a week, is a great help.
 If you're doing short training sessions, make sure you get yourself puffed and sweaty.
 Otherwise you won't benefit from your efforts.
+Another good way to get your glutes, hamstrings and quads well prepared is with regular lunges and squats.
+As you get closer to the walk take it up a notch and do jumping squats.

 And start walking in the shoes you will wear on the walk now!